-This page will help you understand Nevada alcohol laws and avoid expensive fines or even jail.
+This page will help you understand Nevada alcohol laws.
+This could avoid expensive fines or even jail.
 Not to mention time and embarrassment.

 Nevada alcohol laws apply both to its residents and its many visitors.
 Visitors should not assume that its laws are the same as those at home.
-And not knowing the law is no legal defense..
+And not knowing the law is no defense.

 I. Minimum Age Requirements